 Estimated total for Tier 1 + Tier 2 combined: $400-$600 for a family of four.
 That’s the cost of a single ER copay in most insurance plans — and it buys you 90 days of self-sufficiency.

-- Establish your household quarantine room if a member becomes ill.
-Stock it with water, medications, a thermometer, pulse oximeter, phone charger, tissues, trash bags with ties, and disinfectant.
+- Establish your household quarantine room if a member becomes ill, stocked with water, medications, monitoring tools, and disinfectant

-- Limit trips outside to essential needs only.
-Batch errands.
-Use delivery services when available but maintain hygiene protocols for received packages during peak transmission periods.
+- Limit trips outside to essential needs only, batch errands, and maintain hygiene protocols for delivered packages during peak transmission

-- Communicate with your support network.
-Check in with elderly relatives, immunocompromised friends, and neighbors who live alone.
-A phone call costs nothing and can save a life if someone is deteriorating and doesn’t realize it.
+- Communicate with your support network — check in with elderly relatives, immunocompromised friends, and neighbors who live alone

-- Ration wisely.
-Calculate your food supply against the number of people and days.
-Adjust portion sizes if necessary.
-Eat perishables first, then frozen goods, then shelf-stable supplies.
+- Ration wisely — calculate food supply against people and days, eat perishables first, then frozen goods, then shelf-stable supplies

 - Replenish everything you used.
 Restock medications, food, PPE, and financial reserves immediately while supplies are available and prices normalize.
-The next wave — or the next pandemic — won’t wait for you to be ready.
+The next wave won’t wait for you to be ready.

 - Document what worked and what didn’t.
-Write it down.
 Which supplies did you burn through fastest?
 What did you wish you had?
 Where did your plan fail?
-This after-action review is something I do after every field deployment, and it’s the single most effective way to improve your preparedness.
+I do this after every field deployment, and it’s the single most effective way to improve your preparedness.

 - Address deferred medical care.
 Schedule those appointments you postponed.
 Get the screenings, dental work, and checkups that fell through the cracks.
 Secondary health impacts from delayed care are a leading cause of post-pandemic excess mortality.

 - Rebuild your emergency fund if you drew it down.
-This is priority one before any discretionary spending.
+Priority one before any discretionary spending.

 - Check expiration dates.
 Medications, food, and even hand sanitizer expire.
 Build a calendar reminder system to rotate stock quarterly.

 During both 1918 and COVID-19, organized community response saved lives that individual preparedness alone couldn’t.
 In 1918, volunteer organizations coordinated food delivery to quarantined households when no government agency had the capacity.
-During COVID, mutual aid groups sprang up in cities across the country, delivering groceries and medications to immunocompromised neighbors, organizing childcare for essential workers, and pooling resources to cover rent for laid-off community members.
+During COVID, mutual aid groups sprang up across the country, delivering groceries to immunocompromised neighbors, organizing childcare for essential workers, and pooling resources to cover rent for laid-off community members.

 Identify vulnerable neighbors.
 Walk your block.
 Who’s elderly and lives alone?
 Who’s immunocompromised?
 Who has young children and no nearby family?
-In a pandemic, these people are at highest risk — not just from the virus, but from isolation and inability to get supplies.
 Knowing who they are before a crisis is half the battle.

 Establish communication channels.
-Create a neighborhood group text, email list, or even a simple phone tree.
+Create a neighborhood group text, email list, or phone tree.
 If cell networks degrade under load (which happened in some areas during COVID), walkie-talkie radios on a shared channel provide backup.
 I keep a set of FRS radios charged and ready specifically for this purpose.

 Share skills.
-Maybe you have first aid training.
+Maybe you’ve got first aid training.
 Maybe your neighbor is a nurse.
 Maybe someone else has a generator or knows how to can food.
-Document these skills and resources in a shared list so everyone knows who to call for what.
-In a prolonged pandemic, your neighbor’s skills become part of your survival toolkit.
+Document these skills in a shared list so everyone knows who to call for what.

 Isolation doesn’t mean going it alone.
 Coordinated community action reduces individual risk — that’s not idealism, it’s math.